Environmental Scientist Resume Format

 Good for Career Changers

-Merges a comprehensive skills summary with chronological work history.
-Suitable for those transitioning into environmental science from fields like biology, chemistry, policy, or engineering.
-Emphasizes transferable skills while maintaining recruiter-friendly formatting.
+Merges a detailed skills summary with a chronological job history.
+Ideal for professionals shifting into environmental science from related fields such as biology, chemistry, GIS, or policy.
+Emphasizes transferable expertise while preserving a recruiter-friendly layout.

 Hybrid / Combination